 Cocktail Class and dinner at Hook & Ladder: Join one of Hook & Ladder’s talented bartenders for the ultimate cocktail class including a lecture and demonstration, tasting and hands-on drink creation.
 Enjoy your creation over a true farm-to-fork dinner.

-Live Entertainment: Check out a Kings game or big concert at Golden 1 Center or take in a baseball game at Raley Field.
+Live Entertainment: Check out a Kings game or big concert at Golden 1 Center or take in a baseball game at Sutter Health Park.
 If a more intimate live music experience is what you’re looking for, see who’s playing at Harlows or Old Ironsides but don’t forget the theater, too!
 Go to Sacramento365.com for a complete listing of Sacramento events.

 Old Soul Co, The Alley: This location holds the baking and roasting operations for all three locations of Old Soul.
 Grab a cup of coffee or hot tea, a small breakfast plate and enjoy the local art.